bhumi110/SceneSense-Search-AI/README.md

 Although the wording is different, the embeddings are highly similar.

-This allows CineSense AI to retrieve movies based on **meaning rather than exact keywords**.
+This allows SceneSense AI to retrieve movies based on **meaning rather than exact keywords**.

 ---

-# ⚡ Semantic Search
+## Semantic Search

 Initially, semantic retrieval was implemented using cosine similarity.